 Concentrates upon the recognition, evaluation and control of employee-related workplace hazards.
-Course includes an
+Course includes an instrumentation component.
+Courses is a continuation of SAFE318.

 Co-requisite: CHEM 104 or 107 or permission of the instructor

 SAFE 328 - Comprehensive Emergency Management and Fire Services